 Buch had a local ally in W. M. Robertson, pastor of the Metropolitan Tabernacle.
 “A number of Fundamentalist and other ministers are also opposed to the new version.
 Rev. W. M. Robertson in Metropolitan Tabernacle [bold original] on Sunday evening, entitling his sermon “The Unholy Bible,” will assert that ‘the extravagant claims made for the new version are not warranted by the facts, and any minor gains of languages are more than offset by grave errors that undermine some of the vital truths of the Gospel.”[xxi]
 In another issue of The Sun reported,

 “Because of the controversy over the new version of Scripture, Rev. W. M. Robertson in Metropolitan Tabernacle [bold original] on Sunday evening will speak on ‘What Bible?’ with special reference to the claim that the King James version is the only true one.
-He will assert that from the days the Church has been in possession of a truly authentic Scripture.”[xxii]
+He will assert that from earliest days the Church has been in possession of a truly authentic Scripture.”[xxii]

 David Cloud relates from Buch’s scrapbook: “In the Fall [probably circa 1933, rlv] I went back to the Prophetic Bible Institute in Calgary [William Aberhart’s school].
 I came to the second year of Apologetics.
 It opened the subject of Divine Inspiration and preservation in particular, of the original manuscripts.”
 In the scope of the Institute’s “Apologetics B” course, Buch would have learned: